The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 Governmental taking of land, condemnation, expropriation and compulsory purchase are possible.
 The proceedings vary, depending on whether the expropriation is based on federal or cantonal law.
 However, the landlord has constitutional rights under all relevant proceedings, and is usually fully compensated.

 In most cantons, cantonal and/or municipal real estate transfer taxes apply to the transfer of real estate.
 Generally, the buyer pays the tax, but the seller is jointly and severally liable for payment.
 The rates range between 1% and 3.3%.
 It is not uncommon for the parties to contractually agree to share the transfer tax.
 In some cantons, there is no real estate transfer tax in share deals.
-Also, corporate restructurings (including of real estate companies) generally no longer trigger transfer taxes and similar charges.
+Also, corporate restructurings (including of real estate companies) do not generally trigger transfer taxes and similar charges.
 Further exceptions are regulated in Article 12(3) of the Federal Act on the Harmonisation of Direct Taxation at Cantonal and Communal Levels.
 Most cantons that impose real estate transfer tax can secure their corresponding tax receivables by a first-ranking legal lien on the real estate.
 In addition, the transfer of real estate is subject to cantonal and/or municipal land registry and notary fees.

-While Swiss and foreign institutional investors (eg, pension funds, sovereign wealth funds and insurance companies) invest and hold significant real estate portfolios that are financed without external financing, other investors typically finance through a mix of equity and external funding sources (secured term loans, sometimes revolving loans, development financings).
+While Swiss and foreign institutional investors (eg, pension funds, sovereign wealth funds and insurance companies) invest in and hold significant real estate portfolios that are financed without external financing, other investors typically finance through a mix of equity and external funding sources (secured term loans, sometimes revolving loans, development financings, etc).
 Traditionally, Swiss banks have held the lion's share of the domestic real estate financing market, but new refinancing methods may make it more attractive for foreign banking and non-banking lenders to re-enter the market – eg, following international investors.
 In particular, larger development financings and/or mezzanine type financings continue to be difficult to place in the Swiss domestic market only.

 A typical security package would consist of a security interest in mortgage notes (Schuldbriefe), which can take the form of mortgage notes in paper form (Papierschuldbriefe) or registered mortgage notes (Registerschuldbriefe).